platformsh/platformsh-docs/src/configuration/app/storage.md

 The `local` source indicates that the mount point will point to a local directory on the application container.
 The `source_path` is then a subpath of that.
 That means they may overlap.  `local` mounts are not shared between different application containers or workers.

 Be aware that the entire `local` space for a single app container is a common directory, and the directory is not wiped.
 That means if you create a mount point with a `source_path` of "uploads", then write files there, then remove the mount point, the files will still exist on disk indefinitely until manually removed.

-Local mounts require that the `disk` key be set.
-If it is omitted there will be no storage space available at all.

 ### `service` mounts